The Kernel Method for Electrical Resistance Tomography: Numerical Examples

 The threshold $\varepsilon^*$ (see equation \ref{eqn:da}) is set to $\widetilde{\lambda}_n$, which is a feasible choice since $\sigma_{bg}>2\sigma_a$ (see also Section \ref{sec:cc}).

 The reconstructions are reported in Figures~\ref{fig:ccircles} and~\ref{fig:ccircles2}, where a suitable set of different configurations is proposed to test various aspects of the imaging method.
 From these Figures, it is possible to infer that, at a realistic noise level, the reconstructions are of high quality.
-Specifically, we highlight (i) excellent performances on convex anomalies (A, B, D, F, G, J), (ii) possibility of resolving multiple anomalies (H, N, O), (iii) tendency to convexification (C, E, I, K, L, M), and (iv) impossibility of reconstructing the interior of an anomaly with cavities (I).
+Specifically, the reconstructions demonstrate (i) excellent performance on convex anomalies (A, B, D, F, G, J), (ii) possibility of resolving multiple anomalies (H, N, O), (iii) tendency to convexification (C, E, I, K, L, M), and (iv) impossibility of reconstructing the interior of an anomaly with cavities (I).